 - Specific application areas and future markets

-Various support measures, such as the go-cluster programme, the Leading-Edge Cluster Competition as well as its successor, a funding measure called Internationalisation of Leading-Edge Clusters, Forward-Looking Projects, and Comparable Networks, aim to promote the development of powerful cluster structures that will strengthen cooperation between research and industry.
+Various support measures – such as the go-cluster programme, the Leading-Edge Cluster Competition and its successor, a funding measure called Internationalisation of Leading-Edge Clusters, Forward-Looking Projects, and Comparable Networks – have aimed to promote the development of powerful cluster structures that will strengthen cooperation between research and industry.
 The Research Campus funding initiative also supports universities, research institutions and companies that seek to enter into long-term collaborative partnerships on a research topic.
 Special support is provided for the development of cluster structures, the improvement of the quality of cluster management organisations, innovative service concepts and projects to implement internationally competitive cluster strategies.

 A comprehensive overview of the German cluster landscape and the activities of the Federal Government, the German states (Länder) and the EU in relation to clusters is available at Clusterplattform Deutschland.
 The website is a joint information portal of the Federal Ministry for Economic Affairs and Energy (BMWi) and the Federal Ministry of Education and Research (BMBF).
-It offers an overview of support measures and events for research clusters and facilitates access to the individual initiatives.
+It offers an overview of support measures and events for research clusters.
+Here you can find an overview of the cluster landscape.

 Research activities are conducted in a variety of fields – for example: